 - Vitamin B12 (Cobalamin): Recommended daily intake is 2.4 mcg for adults, but higher doses of 500 mcg to 1,000 mcg may be used in supplementation, particularly for those with deficiencies.
 Vitamin B12 is essential for maintaining healthy nerve cells and producing mood-regulating neurotransmitters.

 - L-Theanine: an amino acid known for its stress-reducing properties by modulating neurotransmitter activity in the brain.
-It promotes relaxation and improves sleep quality by increasing the levels of calming neurotransmitters like GABA, serotonin, and dopamine.
+It may promote relaxation and improve sleep quality by increasing the levels of calming neurotransmitters like GABA, serotonin, and dopamine.
 Dosage: The typical recommended dose of L-Theanine ranges from 100 to 200 mg per day.
 For stress reduction and relaxation, 200 mg taken once or twice daily is commonly suggested.
 For improving sleep quality, taking 200 mg around 30 to 60 minutes before bedtime can be effective.

 - Medication therapy when needed: Tricyclic antidepressants, SSRIs, and SNRIs are all medical options that a physician may discuss with patients.
 (6, 16, 26)